 I don't want anyone else to know that we are getting free lunch.
 The SNAP system used by the school district (School Nutrition Accountability Program) not only manages the data but assures parents that other students cannot know who is on the federal subsidized program.
 Confidentiality is taken very seriously and assured.

 What if I disagree with the decision about my eligibility?
-You may ask for a hearing by writing to: Brett Yancey, 525 Mill Street, Springfield, OR 97477.
+You may ask for a hearing by writing to: Brett Yancey, 640 A Street, Springfield, OR 97477.

 - Douglas Gardens Elementary School